 - The Elderly Fund is a non-contributory pension scheme for people over 67 years by way of monthly payments.

-- The Copra Fund Subsidy helps maintain the production level, discourage migration and guarantees a minimum purchase price from the government.
+- The Copra Fund Subsidy helps maintain the production level, discourages migration and guarantees a minimum purchase price from the government.

 - The Kiribati Provident Fund for formal sector employees.